 Supplies Used to Make a Print and Cut Neighbor Gift Candle

 I designed this project so I could give a small personalized gift to our new neighbor.
 But, I will be sharing tips and tricks that can be applied to any type of design that you want to create.

 Items linked below may go to similar items when exact items couldn’t be found online.
 Links are affiliate so when you purchase, I will get a small kickback to help fund the next tutorial!

 How to Design a Print then Cut Project – New Neighbor Gift

-In Cricut Design Space click on New Project, this will take you to a blank canvas.
+Click on New Project.
+This will take you to a blank canvas.